rickbsgu/rickb-recipes/recipes/tips/on-quantities.md

 That's a technique/habit I picked up from my Mom.

+#### Tastes Vary - Personal Adjustments

 If you're a strict recipe follower, you may find the recipes in here a bit frustrating.
-While I've tried to provide reasonable quantities, individual tastes are just different.
-I provide what I think works for me - you mileage may vary.
+While I've tried to provide reasonable quantities, you have to consider them as "suggestions".

+individual tastes are just different.
+I provide quantities and ingredients that I think works for me - your mileage may vary.

+#### A Stint at _Cordon Bleu_

-If it is any consolation or even inspiration, my spouse used to be a strict 'by-the-numbers' recipe follower, and yes, she was frustrated - even derisive - of my cooking technique.
+If it is any consolation or even, perhaps, inspirational, my spouse used to be a strict 'by-the-numbers' recipe follower.
+She was fond of saying, "If you can read, you can cook!"

+And yes, she was frustrated - even derisive - of my cooking technique.

-Then she went to _Cordon Bleu_ in Paris, and quickly learned that nothing is 'by-the-numbers'.
+Then she spent a considerable amount of time and money to attend _Cordon Bleu_ in Paris, and quickly learned that nothing is 'by-the-numbers'.

 Well, maybe except for pastry.

-An exchange between a student and an instructor at _Cordon Blue_ is illustrative:
+But, in the _cuisine_ syllabus, it is not so.
+An exchange she relates between a student and an instructor at _Cordon Blue_ is illustrative:

-Student: "How long do you let it cook?"
+> Student: "How long do you let it cook?"
+>

-Instructor (with a shrug): "Until it is done..."
+> Instructor (with a shrug): "Until it is done..."

+#### Post-Script

-As a post-script, my spouse is no longer strictly 'by-the-numbers', and now does things in the kitchen that are much more imaginative and wonderful than I could ever do.
+My spouse is no longer a strictly 'by-the-numbers' cook.

+That's somewhat a vindication for my technique, except she's far and beyond my capabilities - she now does things in the kitchen that are much more imaginative and wonderful than I could ever do.